 This article was first published in March 2002.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 In addition to Holland America, several other lines, including Princess and Royal Caribbean, also offer Mexican Riviera cruises.
-For information, visit your local AAA Travel Agency, or call the Travel Center at (888) 937-5520.
-AAA can offer members shipboard credits of $50 per person on selected Mexico cruises, in addition to savings of up to 66 percent off the rates listed in the brochures.
+For information, visit your local AAA Travel Agency.

 By seeking out the churches, I also stumbled across lovely central plazas and promenades that offered world-class people-watching opportunities.
 What I always thought of as a Mexican fiesta, for example, is really just a typical weeknight on Puerto Vallarta's malecón—a seaside promenade filled with locals of all ages, tourists, performers, corn-on-the-cob vendors, and an array of surreal Dr.-Seuss-meets-Frida-Kahlo bronze sculptures.
 At the square in front of Acapulco's deco-Byzantine Nuestra Señora de la Soledad church, by contrast, I enjoyed a midday concert by a seven-piece brass band playing Latin-flavored Sousa marches while around me folks exchanged gossip and pushcart vendors shaved blocks of ice into snow cones.